ewldev/multi-face_detection_aws/README.md

 Front end of face detection app

-Integrated with ranking function hosted on AWS Lambda
+Built with React and integrated with a ranking function hosted on AWS Lambda

 Back end is running on a docker container